 In the specification and implementation we make heavy use of square matrices of size $m \times m$ for different values of m.
-For concision we make the simplifying assumption that m is a power of two $(m = 2^n)$ - handling the general case involves indexing matrices with their sizes, which is straightforward but clutters the development.
+For concision we make the simplifying assumption that m is a power of two ($m = 2^n$) - handling the general case involves indexing matrices with their sizes, which is straightforward but clutters the development (section 10.1).

 There are many different ways to represent matrices.
-As usual when working with dependent types, some definitions yield a concise presentation, while others require large amounts of boilerplate, obscuring the intent.
+As usual when working with dependent types, some definitions yield a concise presentation, while others require large amounts of boiler-plate, obscuring the intent.
 A judicious choice is thus in order.
 Possibilities include: